-The best tea rooms for me NOW in Paris: boutique, authentic, yet creative
+The best tea rooms for me NOW in Paris: authentic, boutique, quality, savoir-faire

 For me, the best tea rooms now in Paris are all small in size, their owners are passionate about tea like authentic wine growers, still not commercially scaled, intimate, sustainably-minded, and offer specialist and personal advice.